Helpful Ways You Can Overcome Fear of Public Speaking

 Public speaking is a common fear that many people face.
 After all, standing up in front of a group of people and delivering a speech or presentation can be nerve-wracking and overwhelming.
 However, overcoming your fear of public speaking is possible with the right mindset and preparation.

-Luckily, this article will provide some helpful ways to overcome your fear of public speaking.
-From enrolling in public speaking classes to talking in small groups, here are the following tips you must remember:
+This article will provide helpful ways to overcome your fear of public speaking.
+From enrolling in public speaking classes to talking in small groups, it is important to remember the following tips:

 1. Prepare and Practice